 Why We Love Sous Vide Filet Mignon

 Take the guess work out of cooking steak by using a sous vide circulator.
-When cooking sous vide — gently and at a precise temperature — results are guaranteed!
+With sous vide cooking — gently and at a precise temperature — results are guaranteed!
 Which is why we think these sous vide filet mignon should be pretty high on your list of things to make!

 Here’s why we love them so much:

-- Cooking steak with an immersion circulator means they are not only cooked to your perfect desired doneness, but that they are more evenly cooked, from edge to edge.
+- Cooking steak with an immersion circulator in a water bath means they are not only cooked to your perfect desired doneness, but that they are more evenly cooked, from edge to edge.

 - The filets are juicy and impossibly tender.